r4victor/tenthousandmeters/content/blog/python_bts_13.md

 | :-------------------------- | ---- | ---- | ---- | ---- | ---- |
 | RPS                         | 24k  | 12k  | 3k   | 30   | 10   |

 The server can tolerate one CPU-bound thread quite well.
 But since the I/O-bound thread needs to compete with other threads for the GIL, as we add more threads, the performance drops massively.
 The fix is more of a hack.
+Why don't CPython developers just implement a proper GIL?

+## A proper GIL

+The fundamental problem with the GIL is that it interferes with the OS scheduler.
+Ideally, you would like to run an I/O-bound thread as soon the I/O operation it waits for completes.
+And that's what the OS scheduler does.
+But then the thread gets stuck immediately waiting for the GIL, so the OS scheduler's decision doesn't really mean anything.
+You may try to get rid of the switch interval so that a thread that wants the GIL gets it immediately.
+But then you have a problem with CPU-bound threads because they want the GIL all the time.

+The proper solution is to differentiate between the threads.
+An I/O-bound thread should be able to take away the GIL from CPU-bound thread without waiting, but threads with the same priority should wait for each other.
+The OS scheduler already differentiates between the threads, but you cannot rely on it because it knows nothing about the GIL.
+It seems that the only option is to implement the scheduling logic in the interpreter.

 ## How operating systems schedule threads